Scholarships

 SchoolHouse Connection’s Scholarship Program

 Are you hoping to begin your postsecondary education in the 2025-26 school year and you’ve also experienced homelessness?
 I wanted to share that SchoolHouse Connection is now accepting applications for its Youth Leadership and Scholarship Program!
 The scholarship includes: a $2,500 Award, 1-on-1 Support from the SchoolHouse Connection team, 3 All-Expenses-Paid Trips, and more.
-Learn more about eligibility, benefits of the program, and ✍️ APPLY TODAY at SchoolHouseConnection.org/Scholarship.
+Learn more about eligibility, benefits of the program, and ✍️ Application opens January 1, 2025.
+SchoolHouseConnection.org/Scholarship.

 ▶️ Hear from recent scholars! https://youtu.be/JUzufwhsR5o